 If you are suffering with debilitating pain in a joint, for example in your hip, knee or elbow, you may have bursitis.
 Common signs of the condition include excessive swelling, a shooting pain, fever, feeling achy or stiff, and feeling pain when you try to move the joint.
 Make sure that you take action to consult with a doctor if you are experiencing any of these symptoms, and they may be able to successfully diagnose you.

-Bursitis most often occurs in.
+Bursitis most often occurs in joints that are repeating a certain motion.
 Therefore, many people get bursitis as a result of their working conditions.